VSecDK/VSec-CTI-League/cases/2021-10-29-ransomware-illum.md

 **Description**
 Information is currently sparse but it's public known that a sample list of 36.000 internal files have been leaked on conti leak/news tor site in october 2021.
 It seems that the Illum did not report the incident to Datatilsynet (due to GDPR) in a timely manner.
+The report to Datatilsynet was accordingly to a tweet from Henrik Moltke a Danish Journalist from Danmarks Radio (who have requested insight into the report) only done when he informed Illum that they had to report it.
+The journalist also states that they seeming was able to recover from a backup from the day before the attack.

+## Security Advisor
+Unknown

 ## Indicators
+None

 ## Detection rules (Yara/Sigma)
+None

 ## References/links:
 https://www.version2.dk/artikel/illum-ramt-hackerangreb-bagmaend-truer-med-at-offentliggoere-kunders-data-1093611